|A to Z Challenge of 2010 Badge|

 In 2010 we had nearly 100 bloggers start the Challenge and most of those saw it through to the end.
 The buzz about that event lasted throughout the following year and the word about A to Z spread.

 Then in 2011 nearly 1300 bloggers signed up and once again the majority of those finished.
 People are still talking about that Challenge.
-In 2012, it was around 1700.
+In 2012, it was around 1700--every year we have seen an increase in participants.

-The A to Z sign up list will open on Wednesday, January 30, 2013.
+The A to Z sign up list will open early in 2015 at a date to be announced later on this blog site.